This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 How to Visit and What to See at Khan el-Khalili Bazaar in Cairo

-The upper level of the caravansary was used as living quarters for the merchants.
+Above, the upper level became living quarters for the merchants.

 What to see at Khan el-Khalili Bazaar